Hyperbaric Chamber Cost to Buy: 2026 Price Guide by Type and Budget

 Airvida Elite $45,999 2.0 ATA Premium hard-shell

-Clinical monoplace chambers deliver 100% oxygen at 2.0-3.0 ATA under physician supervision.
+Clinical monoplace chambers deliver 100% oxygen at 2.0 to 3.0 ATA under physician supervision.
 Perry Baromedical and Sechrist Industries are the leading FDA-registered US manufacturers.
-International brand HPO Tech (Zeugma) offers clinical chambers with optional Medical CE and ASME PVHO-1 certification at estimated $40,000-$80,000+.
+International brand HPO Tech (Zeugma) offers clinical chambers with optional Medical CE and ASME PVHO-1 certification at an estimated $40,000 to $80,000+.

 Used Chamber Market